Counterfeit drugs affect the legitimate producers, who are losing sales to counterfeiters, solution is serialization.

 Counterfeit medicine is one of the world’s fastest-growing criminal enterprises.
 Analysts estimate the global counterfeit market to be worth between US$200 and US$432 billion a year.
 The number one counterfeited drug for the past 12 years has been Pfizer’s Viagra with just over 15% share of the overall counterfeit medicine economy, closely followed by fake prescription opioids.
 These fake opioids are in most cases pure fentanyl, a very potent hallucinogen.

-Counterfeit medicines affect individuals who fall victim to low quality counterfeit products that are not as potent as the original.
+Counterfeit medicines generally affect individuals who fall victim to low quality counterfeit products that are not as potent as the original.
 They are often described as “sugar pills” that don’t have the chemical compounds to have any effect on the individual.
 Fake drugs are often produced in uncontrolled environments and often contain hazardous toxins that were never intended for human use.

 Serialization is the process of assigning a unique identifier, such as a barcode or QR code, to each individual package of a pharmaceutical product.
 This unique identifier can be used to track and trace the product throughout the supply chain, from the manufacturer to the patient.
 By implementing serialization, it is possible to identify and verify the authenticity of a pharmaceutical product at various points in the supply chain.